 What you need to bring and further instructions (READ THESE CAREFULLY).
 Yes, it’s long but please read before registering.
 You must supply your own equipment.

-• Mass.
-LTC Class A permit (must be with you during class).
+• Massachusetts LTC (must be with you during class).
 If you are not a Massachusetts resident, you must have a Non-Resident LTC to train with us.

-• Eye and ear protection designed for shooting (electronic ear pro is recommended—easier for you to hear range commands).
-Noise cancelling headsets (Bose, Sony, etc.) are not hearing protection.
+• Eye and ear protection designed for shooting (electronic ear pro is recommended).

 • Hat with a brim; clothes suitable for training; footwear appropriate for rapid movement (no sandals or open-toe shoes).
-This class is conducted outdoors—wear clothing appropriate for the weather.
+This class is conducted outdoors—dress for the weather.

-• Quality thick gun belt at least 1.5 inches wide capable of supporting the weight of a loaded pistol and extra magazines.
+• Rigid gun belt capable of supporting the weight of a loaded pistol and extra magazines.

-• A semi-auto pistol: full-size, mid-size, and larger compact pistols are fine—ABSOLUTELY NO sub-compact or micro/pocket pistols.
-Your class firearm should be at least as big as a SIG P320 Compact or Glock 19 for reference.
+• Semi-auto pistol: full-size, mid-size, and larger compact pistols are fine—NO sub-compact or micro/pocket pistols.
+Your class firearm should be NO SMALLER than a SIG P320 Compact, Smith & Wesson M&P Compact 2.0, or Glock 19 for reference.
 Smaller guns are not easy to train with; you’ll find bigger guns are better for training.
 The skills you learn on a mid-size/full-size gun can be transferred with practice to a smaller carry gun.
-No revolvers or .22 caliber pistols.
+No revolvers or rimfire pistols.
+If you’re unsure whether your pistol can be used in this class, feel free to contact us.

-At least three magazines (more is usually better).
+• At least three magazines.
 10-round mags are ideal.
 If your pistol only accepts mags with less than 10-round capacity, please bring at least four mags to class.

 Belt-mounted magazine pouches (kydex/polymer preferred) to hold at least two magazines.

 • Handheld tactical-style flashlight (tail cap switch recommended).
-If you have a weapon-mounted light, you must also have a handheld flashlight.
+If you have a weapon-mounted light (not required), you must also have a handheld flashlight.

 • Water or sports drinks to stay hydrated and snacks.
-We’ll break for lunch at some point–we recommend brown bagging it but there are a few places local to grab a quick bite.
+We’ll break for lunch at some point–we recommend brown bagging it (refrigerator, microwave, and small dining area available in the heated/air conditioned rangehouse).
+There are a few local take-out places.

 • A pen and pad are recommended if you wish to take notes.